 Install a Personal Printer

 Students are allowed to bring personal printers, copiers, or scanners to use in their residence hall room.
 None of this hardware is provided in the residence hall room by the University, but students can use any computer lab to print.
 Personal printers do not count towards a student's print quota.

 Because there are many different brands and models of printers, how to install the drivers can be different.
 This page will explain how most printer drivers can be installed.
 If you have trouble, call information technology at 937-766-7905 Monday-Friday from 8-5, or the Student Help Line at 937-766-8900.

 You will need to find the driver software specific to your printer.
 You will find this either on a CD or DVD with your printer OR from the company website.
 Use the CD or DVD if you have it or search the company website to find the driver for your make and model.
 The websites for several common brands are listed:

 Your printer may be set to plug and play, which means that once you connect your printer, the computer will find the device automatically, prompt for drivers, and install.

 You must have your laptop connected to the "cu-secure" network to print wirelessly.
 If you are connected to "cu-unsecure", the printer will not be available.
-Click on this link to the SPC Connection Instructions on connecting to cu-secure and follow option 1 or 2.
+Click on this link to the Wireless Connection Instructions on connecting to cu-secure and follow the appropriate instructions for your device.

 If you have a wireless printer, you will need to complete an extra step after installing the driver.
 You need to register your wireless printer on the network using the Manual Registration.
 (To register, you'll need your MAC address.)
 Once you have your printer registered, bring both your wireless printer and laptop to the TechStop Center.
 You will also need the IP address your received after registering for manual access.
-(This will be in the email from Information Technology.)
+(This will be in the email from information technology.)

 If your wireless printer and your laptop are both enabled with Bluetooth, you can connect that way without registering your printer on the network.